k-nasa/gid/README.md

 Basically, it is supposed to be used in Github Action.

 It relies on GitHub's builtin mermaid support.
-The output format may increase in the future Currently it only supports analysis with the [tracking feature of GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists).
+The output format may increase in the future.

+Currently it only supports analysis with the [tracking feature of GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists).
 Issue Description tasks and issue link analysis will be added in the future.